-The susceptibility of fern-insect interactions is another illustration of how distinctive ecological interactions may be lost before the different fern species recorded.
+The susceptibility of fern-insect interactions is another illustration of how distinctive ecological interactions may be lost before the different fern species are recorded.
 For both ferns and insects, targeted sampling of interactions conducted in an aphylogenetic framework appears to be the most fruitful.
-Comparing fern clades that originated beforehand with those that evolved after the emergence of angiosperms might also be instructive.
+Comparing fern clades that originated before with those that evolved after the emergence of angiosperms might also be instructive.
 If and how fern chemistry differs from flowering plant chemistry, as well as how these substances contribute to the structuring of fern herbivore assemblages and the damage they do, can be determined once such data are accessible.
 The effects of plant size, deciduousness, the great variation of leaf form and size, and environment between species of ferns.
-It has been demonstrated that these elements affect herbivore damage in angiosperms (see to the review by Chaves et al., 2025).
+It has been demonstrated that these elements affect herbivore damage in angiosperms (Chaves et al., 2025).
 According to Porto et al., because these relationships are the most specialised and least investigated, research and conservation efforts should concentrate on tropical ferns and their insect partners.
 The restricted climatic niches of low-to-mid elevation tropical forests are expected to make fern–insect interactions the most vulnerable to climate change (Grinder & Wiens, 2023).
 The susceptibility of fern-insect interactions is another illustration of how distinctive ecological interactions may be lost before the species of fern are recorded.
 Since ferns generate a number of highly efficient defensive compounds, such as substances that imitate insect growth hormones and obstruct caterpillar and other insect growth, they are immune to many insect pests.
 However, the caterpillar of the Florida fern may overcome these defences and can seriously defoliate Boston ferns and other fern species.( Romulo Cenci, Rodrigo Scalise Horodyski,2022).Fern proteins regulate insects that are resistant to Bt insecticidal proteins, indicating different methods and/or areas of action and perhaps providing a novel method of managing insect pests.( Jun-Zhi Wei; Amy Lum; Eric Schepers; Lu Liu; Ross T. Weston; Bruce S. McGinness; Matthew J. Heckert; Weiping Xie; Adane Kassa; Denny Bruck et al.,2023).
 Steroidal compounds which are closely related structurally to ecdysone are grouped as ecdysteroids.
 Ecdysteroids identified in plants and animals are named phytoecdysteroids and zooecdysteroids, respectively.
 Phytoecdysteroids are distributed in a large number of land plants (6%).
 Phytoecdysteroids have been recorded from 27 families of pteridophytes.
 Ecdysteroids are not found in all fern families, but in Polypodiaceae; it is very common.
 Ferns likes Pteridium aquilinum, Polypodium vulgare, Schizaea dichotoma, Cheilanthes farinosa, Cheilanthes tenuifolia, Microsorum scolopendria, Adiantum pedatum, Dryopteris nipponensis, Adiantum raddianum, Asplenium aethiopicum, Cyclosorus interruptus, Dicranopteris linearis, Diplazium polypodioides etc. more commonly synthesize Ecdysteroids.
 One major drawback is that some plants' phytoecdysteroids might discourage beneficial insects and other insect predators that are not suited.One major drawback is that some plants' phytoecdysteroids might discourage beneficial insects and other insect predators that are not suited.( Sahayaraj, K. 2022).

 Declarations